madeleinegrunde/salience_seeker/docs/README.md

 # File Structure

+### Deliverable 4:

+* Code used to complete analysis of results

+- docs/deliverable4/Analysis.ipynb

 ### Deliverable 3:

 *A README describing how the code runs, and what kind of analysis you plan to do and how to do it.*